How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 10. Use Your Whole Body To Rotate Your Upper Body

 In order to rotate your upper body, you should use your entire body.
-This may sound confusing, but the concept is pretty simple – rather than simply turn your shoulders, neck, and head, aim to ensure that the turn comes from your core and lower body.
+This may sound confusing, but the concept is pretty simple – rather than simply turning your shoulders, neck, and head, aim to ensure that the turn comes from your core and lower body.

 You should try to turn your hips first, followed by your torso, and finally your head, as this will reduce the risk of you cracking or damaging your neck, and will offer more stability and strength in your turn.